AphasiacSS/MordhauDuep/README.md

 Vanilla button to activate is Home

+1. Keybind Console to page down (if u have lutebot you probably dont have to worry about this)
-1. have a weapon in hand
+2. have a weapon in hand
-2. die
+3. die
-3. when u respawn press home
+4. when u respawn press home
-4. wait tell you reconnect and can see ur characters hands
+5. wait tell you reconnect and can see ur characters hands
-5. press home again
+6. press home again
-6. you can do this up to 4 times before round starts
+7. you can do this up to 4 times before round starts
-7. enjoy the insane amount of weapons or shields on the ground :)
+8. enjoy the insane amount of weapons or shields on the ground :)

 AutoHotkey: https://www.autohotkey.com/